eranshamdani-sys/mini_exercise5/README.md

 This code does the same as the first code but bigger, instead of 2 threads for 10,000 we use 10 threads for 100,000,000.
 We also print the time it took, which is around 20-30 miliseconds.

+Task 7:
+Now we add to this code the synchronized(this) and we can see how much longer we have to wait.
+We now get the right output of 10*10,000,000=100,000,000.
+But now it take around 4000 miliseconds (which even humans can notice as 4 seconds)